ionbus/ionbus_fast_persist/readme.md

 1. Data is written to nested in-memory cache immediately:
    `cache[key][process_name] = data`
-2. Special fields (process_name, timestamp, status, status_int) are
+2. Special fields (process_name, timestamp, status, status_int, username)
-   extracted from data
+   are extracted from data
 3. Entry is appended to current WAL file (contains full data)
 4. WAL is rotated when size/count/age thresholds are met
 5. Background thread periodically flushes batched writes to DuckDB with